Weekly weather forecast for Kanagawa

 Event information

-January 1st: Shushō-e (New Year’s Day Ceremony), 12th: Hatsu Fusan (First Distribution of Tablets)
+January 1: Shushō-e (New Year’s Day Ceremony), 12: Hatsu Fusan (First Offering of Memorial Tablets)

 View map